MOUTH GUARDS CAN HELP PROTECT TEETH FROM KNOCKS & FALLS

 Your child should wear their mouth guard during training sessions, match play & at times when there’s a risk of knocks or falls

 THERE ARE 3 TYPES OF MOUTH GUARDS

-3. Customised Mouth guard which are made by a dental.
+3. CUSTOMISED MOUTH GUARD which are made by a dentist.
 These provide the best protection because they are specifically fitted to your child’s teeth and jaws.

-- Rinse the mouthguard in soap and warm (not hot) water after each use.
+- Rinse the Mouth guard in soapy, warm (not hot) water after each use.
 Allow it to air-dry

-- Keep the mouthguard in a well-ventilated plastic storage box when not in use.
-The box should have several holes in it
+- Keep the Mouth guard in a well-ventilated plastic storage box when not in use.
+(The container should have several holes in it)

-- Replace a child's mouthguard every 12-18 months, even if it appears to be in good condition.
-Growth and new teeth can alter the fit
+- Replace a child's Mouth guard every 12-18 months, even if it appears to be in good condition, as growth and new teeth can alter the fit

-- Replace an adult's mouthguard after dental treatment or tooth loss.
+- An adult's Mouth guard should be replaced after dental treatment or tooth loss where necessary, as this may alter the fit.
 Otherwise, it should last for several years